File IQ Installation for AWS EC2

 8. Accessing the File IQ Dashboards

 The results of scanning the selected volumes appear in numerical and graphical form on the File IQ Dashboards.
-For more information on the File IQ Dashboards, see File IQ Dashboards.
+For details on the File IQ Dashboards, see File IQ Dashboards.

 The File IQ Dashboards contain all the information for NEA activity and volume metadata that the File IQ Appliance receives and produces.